Permanent Resident Policy

 Campus Permanent Resident Policy

 University sponsorship for legal permanent residency is separate and distinct from tenure, and approval by PRAC is not a guaranty of tenure in the future.

-- In limited circumstances, University employees possessing academic or non-academic appointments may be considered for University sponsorship after PRAC review and approval.
+In limited circumstances, university employees possessing academic or non-academic appointments may be considered for university sponsorship after PRAC review and approval.

-University reserves the right to determine acceptable cases under this category where the long-term services of such an employee are deemed to be in the best interests of the University and would serve to further the University's missions of teaching, research and public service.
+University reserves the right to determine acceptable cases under this category where the long-term services of such an employee are deemed to be in the best interests of the university and would serve to further the university’s missions of teaching, research and public service.
 In addition, there must be assurances of a long-term commitment on the part of both the employing department and the employee.

-- University policies must be followed in regard to recruitment and hiring of any faculty/staff position, including those that may be petitioned for under the employment-based permanent residence policy.
+University policies must be followed in regard to recruitment and hiring of any faculty/staff position, including those that may be petitioned for under the employment-based permanent residence policy.

-* Note: "Permanent" is defined by U.S. Citizenship and Immigration Services (USCIS) as a position in which there is no anticipated ending date on the part of both the employer and the employee.
+* Note: "Permanent" is defined by USCIS as a position in which there is no anticipated ending date on the part of both the employer and the employee.
 In the case of positions that are grant-funded, it is possible to consider them to be permanent provided there is a reasonable expectation that the funding will continue into the foreseeable future.
 UNIVERSITY defines a "permanent" position, for the purposes of where there is a reasonable expectation that funding is available for at least three years.
-The term "permanent" should not be construed to suggest future employment without regard to University employment policies and budget considerations.
+The term "permanent" should not be construed to suggest future employment without regard to university employment policies and budget considerations.